Ignatij3/Ignatij3/README.md

 # Hi, I'm Ignatijs Krasovskis👋

 <p align="justify">I'm from Latvia, born in 2004.
 I have been learning programming since around the age of 13-15.
-Even though I didn't do much programming in 2022/2023, I nevertheless have formed a solid foundation to build upon.
-Now let's take a look at some of my related skills:</p>
+Even though I didn't do much programming in past year or two, I nevertheless have formed a solid foundation to build upon.
+Apart from skills listed later, I have some other skills related to programming as a profession:</p>

 - I am very good at mathematics.
-At least - I am able to understand a logic behind it's concepts which makes it easier to apply them when needed.
-Personally, I'm interested in backend development or microcontroller programming or something very similar;
+At least - I am able to understand a logic behind it's concepts which makes it easier to apply them when needed;
 - For as long as I know myself I have been using my computer extensively, mainly on Windows XP and Windows 10.
 Thanks to that, I'm now very familiar with lots of Windows' features which are used when working or gaming;
 - I know how neural networks are built at the core and how they learn, therefore I have a general idea about them and can build some of the simplest ones;
 - Communicability and equanimity.
-Generally, I prefer to not be just as much agitated as other people about lots of things, because there is no sense in being angry or overly upset about majority of situations;
+Generally, I prefer to not be just as much agitated as other people about lots of things, because there is no sense in being angry or overly upset about majority of situations.
+I value this my quality a lot, because I see that a lot of people struggle with keeping calm, while for me it is almost natural.
+However, this applies only to some extent to situations where you undergo stress for extended periods of time - that's when I might become severely tired and more expressive than usually;

 ## 🍪 To date, I have experience with following tools/languages

 <div><img src="headings/go.svg" style="height: 150px" alt="can't-load-svg" /></div>

-<p align="justify">This is my first and most favourite programming language - when I started programming, I learned basics using Golang as main language.
+<p align="justify">This is my first and most favourite programming language - when I started programming, I learned basics using Golang .
 The choice of language was not on me - but on Progmeistars - programming school which I was attending.
-And I think the choice is a good one.
+And I think this choice is a good one.
 Using golang when I started programming had some positive sides to it:</p>

-- Oppresive typing prevented a lot of frustrating mistakes in the early days of programming;
+- Oppresive typing prevented a lot of frustrating mistakes in my early days of programming;
 - Made me familiar with C-like syntax, which, in return, makes it easier to learn new programming languages with similar syntax;

-<p align="justify">And personally, I love it - it has overly strict typing (which prevents a lot of misunderstanding and silly mistakes) and C-like syntax, which, by itself, is quite intuitive and easy-to-read.
+<p align="justify">And personally, I love it - it has overly strict typing (which prevents a lot of misunderstanding and silly mistakes), syntax and code style that make it quite intuitive and easy-to-read.
 I can definitely say that I am very advanced in Golang.
 I am familiar with a lot of nuances of the language, can write complex programs without assistance from linters/hints and also have used it's builtin benchmarking and unit-testing features.</p>

 <div><img src="headings/cpp.svg" style="height: 150px" alt="can't-load-svg" /></div>

 <p align="justify">I'd say I'm pretty mid in C++.
 I have been using it for quite some time, so I'm fairly familiar with it's syntax and some of the basic stepping stones, but since I hadn't used it in a while, it may take some time to refresh it in my mind.
 For some time, I've been using Qt framework for C++ to develop a tiny desktop application, so I am quite familiar with how it's done (using aforementioned languages) and also strenghtened my C++ knowledge and familiarity in the process.
-Currently, I am planning to use C++ more, to become more or less advance with the language, to obtain in my arsenal a popular and versatile programming language.</p>
+Currently, I am planning to use C++ more, to become more advance in this, to obtain in my arsenal a popular and versatile programming language.</p>

 <div><img src="headings/vscode.svg" style="height: 150px" alt="can't-load-svg" /></div>

 <p align="justify">I can say I am an experienced user of VSCode.
 I have been using not only the editor, but also have spent some time configuring VSCode specific files which are placed in `.vscode` folder.
-Also, in the period of writing programs in C++ I have been using those "features" quite extensively which left a solid ground for remembering how to use it proficiently in case I abandon programming for some time.
+Also, in the period of writing programs in C++ I have been using those features quite extensively which left a solid ground for further learning how to use it proficiently.
 VSCode is the only IDE I can work with, but personally it is not of concern to me, since it is remarkably flexible, has a nice look and is one of the most widely used IDEs, which means it is actively supported and improved.</p>

 <div><img src="headings/python.svg" style="height: 150px" alt="can't-load-svg" /></div>